mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: Well, it seems that if someone hit their toe on a rock... whether or not *[unintelligible]*

 **Katagiri**: That means – *[He laughs.]* You're always poking at the human life in the time process.
 Time is coming from the past, through the present, to the future.
-You are always, immediately – all America, we follow this.
+All America, we follow this.
 So, if you see a certain occurrence, immediately you can see the before and after – but we don't see the right in the middle, because we are already there.
 That's why we don't [see it]; we miss, pretty easily.
 But without this middle, we cannot see the before and after.

 Is that okay?
 No? *[He laughs.]*